sudmantlab/loco-pipe/README.md

     - First, create a base directory for your project.
 This folder should be separate from the loco-pipe folder.
-You can name it however you want (just avoid special characters other than dashes and underscores), but we will refer to the path to this folder as `BASEDIR`.
+You can name it however you want (just avoid special characters other than dashes and underscores), but we will refer to the full path of this folder as `BASEDIR`.
     - Within `BASEDIR`, create a new folder called `docs`.
 You can also have your sequencing data (e.g. fastq and bam files) in separate folders in `BASEDIR`, but this is not required.

 6. Prepare a **sample table** and a **chromosome table**.
 Both of them should be tab separated.
 Store them in the `docs` folder in `BASEDIR`.
+You can name them however you want.

-    - Sample table: This table should contain a minimum of three columns.
-A column named exactly as `sample_name`; a column named exactly as `bam` which stores the full paths of all your bam files, and a column that stores the population-level traits you wish to segregate the specimens with.
-You will enter the name of the third column into the config file.
+    - Sample table: This table should contain a minimum of three columns in no particularly order.
+One column should be named exactly as `sample_name` and it should contain sample IDs of all the samples to be included in the analysis.
+Another column should be named exactly as `bam` and it should store the full paths of the bam file for each sample.
+A third column should specify the grouping information you wish to segregate the samples by These could be sampling sites, populations, ecotypes, sex, subspecies, species, etc. You will enter the name of the third column into the pipeline configuration file (see below).

+      > A few tips about the sample table:
+      > - Sample names have to be unique, and each sample should
+      >   correspond to a single bam file (i.e. we assume that if you
+      >   have multiple bam files for a single sample, they have already
+      >   been merged).
+In cases where you would like to keep different
+      >   bam files from the same sample separate, e.g. for batch effect
+      >   control, you will need to distinguish them by assigning them
+      >   different sample names, e.g. by adding a suffix to their
+      >   original names.
+If you do this, please also note that
+      >   including multiple copies of the same sample can severely bias
+      >   certain analyses, such as PCA, so we recommend you to only do
+      >   this in the first iteration of the pipeline, and once the risk
+      >   of batch effect is eliminated, you should merge or remove the
+      >   duplicated samples.
+      > - You can have multiple grouping variables
+      > - You can run part of the pipeline first and then assign the
+      >   grouping variable
+      > - In general, you can have several iterations of the sample
+      >   table

     - Chromosome table: This table should contain one or two columns.
       The first column is required, and it records the names of all chromosomes/scaffolds/contigs that you would like to include in